sallyMo14/sallyMo14/README.md

 ---

 ##  Projects
+- **Prediction-of-Student-Success:** explores and models a student dataset to better understand factors affecting academic performance and to build predictive models.
 - **Prediction of Employee Income:** Built a classification model to predict whether an individual's income exceeds $50K/year using demographic and work-related features.
 Applied data preprocessing, feature engineering, and multiple ML algorithms to optimize accuracy.
-- **Prediction of Abalone Sex:** Developed a multi-class classification model to predict abalone sex based on physical measurements, with visual insights to support the analysis.
 - **Product Sales Prediction:** Designed a regression model to forecast product sales based on market, store, and product attributes.

 ---